Jithin-Varghese/c3-documentation/README.md

 -To logout from the portal, Click on the button with your username on the top right hand side of the page.
 A drop down list will be displayed.
 Click on logout and you will logged out and will be redirected to the home page.

 <img src="https://github.com/Jithin-Varghese/c3-documentation/blob/master/images/csp-logout.jpg"/>

+## How to assign permissions/access to other people
+- Login to the portal using the proper credentials.
+-